Flood (Halo): Development

 Flood-infested structures were designed as angular to counterbalance Flood biomass, as well as provide surfaces for the game's artificial intelligence to exploit and move on.
 New additions were designed to be multi-purpose; exploding "growth pods" that spew Flood forms were added to the game to adjust pacing, provide instant action, and add to the visuals.
 Endoscopic pictures provided further inspiration.
-Halo 3 added new capabilities to the Flood, including the ability for the parasite to infect enemies in real time.
+Halo 3 added new capabilities to the Flood, including the ability for the parasite to infect enemies in real-time.
 Bungie used Halo 3's improved capacity for graphics to make a host's sudden transformation into Flood form more dramatic; two different character models and skeletons were fused and swapped in real-time.

 Appearances

 Games

 The Flood makes its first appearance more than halfway through Halo: Combat Evolved, during the story mission "343 Guilty Spark".
 A group of humans fleeing the enemy alien Covenant land on "Halo", a ringworld built by the alien Forerunners.
-The artificial intelligence Cortana sends the supersoldier Master Chief to find their commander, Jacob Keyes, who disappeared in a swamp while searching for a weapons cache.
+The artificial intelligence Cortana sends the supersoldier Master Chief to find their captain, Jacob Keyes, who disappeared in a swamp while searching for a weapons cache.
 The Master Chief discovers that the Covenant have accidentally released the Flood.
 Keyes' squad is turned into soldiers for the parasite, while Keyes is interrogated by the Flood in an attempt to learn the location of Earth and ultimately assimilated.
 The emergence of the Flood prompts Halo's caretaker artificial intelligence 343 Guilty Spark to enlist the help of the Master Chief in activating Halo's defenses and preventing a Flood outbreak.
 When Master Chief learns that activating Halo would instead wipe the galaxy of sentient life to prevent the Flood's spread, he and Cortana detonate the human ship Pillar of Autumn's engines, destroying the ring and preventing the Flood from escaping.

 The Flood returns in Halo 2 (2004), appearing on another Halo ring called "Delta Halo".
 The Flood on Delta Halo is led by the Gravemind, a massive Flood intelligence that dwells in the bowels of the ring.
-Gravemind brings together the Master Chief and the Covenant holy warrior known as the Arbiter and tasks them with stopping the Covenant leadership from activating the ring.
-In the meantime, Gravemind infests the human ship In Amber Clad and crashes it into the Covenant space station of High Charity.
+The Gravemind brings together the Master Chief and the Covenant holy warrior known as the Arbiter and tasks them with stopping the Covenant leadership from activating the ring.
+In the meantime, the Gravemind infests the human ship In Amber Clad and crashes it into the Covenant space station High Charity.
 Once there, the Flood sweeps through the city, and the Gravemind captures Cortana.
 As the Flood spreads, the Covenant form a blockade in an effort to prevent the parasite from leaving its prison.